Abemaciclib and Letrozole in Treating Patients with Recurrent, Metastatic, or Resistant Endometrial Cancer

 - Participants with a history of uncontrolled hypertension despite optimal medical management, defined as systolic blood pressure > 150 mmHg or diastolic blood pressure > 90 mmHg

-I. To assess the activity of PI3K/mTOR inhibitor LY3023414 (LY3023414) and abemaciclib with or without letrozole in recurrent or persistent endometrial cancer (EC) as determined by the frequency of patients who are alive and progression-free for a minimum of 6 months (PFS6) after initiating therapy, or who have objective tumor responses by Response Evaluation Criteria in Solid Tumors (RECIST) 1.1 criteria.
+I. To assess the activity of abemaciclib with letrozole in recurrent or persistent endometrial cancer (EC) as determined by the frequency of patients who are alive and progression-free for a minimum of 6 months (PFS6) after initiating therapy, or who have objective tumor responses by Response Evaluation Criteria in Solid Tumors (RECIST) 1.1.

-I. To determine the duration of progression-free survival (PFS) and overall survival (OS) for both cohorts.
+I. To determine the duration of progression-free survival (PFS) and overall survival (OS).

 II.
 To determine the nature and degree of toxicity of protocol therapy in each cohort as classified using the Common Terminology Criteria for Adverse Events (CTCAE) version 5.0.

-I. To characterize baseline genomic alterations (including those involving the PI3K pathway) by targeted exome sequencing in baseline samples from patients in both cohorts and correlate the results with response to study therapy.
+I. To characterize baseline genomic alterations by targeted exome sequencing in baseline samples from patients and correlate the results with response to study therapy.

 II.
 To identify biomarkers of response as well as resistance to the protocol therapy from archival tissue and serial blood sample collection.

-COHORT I: Patients receive PI3K/mTOR inhibitor LY3023414 orally (PO) twice daily (BID), abemaciclib PO BID, and letrozole PO once daily (QD) on days 1-28.
+Patients receive abemaciclib orally (PO) twice daily (BID) and letrozole PO once daily (QD) on days 1-28.
 Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up for 30 days and every 6 months for up to 3 years.